 - 1-3 masks

 - When it is cold and wet, condensation will make your mask wet over time.
-This makes it less comfortable and less effective so it is nice to have an extra mask to change into in after lunch.
+This makes your mask less comfortable and less effective, so it is nice to have an extra mask to change into after lunch.

 - In cold, wet weather, be sure to choose shoes that will keep your feet warm and dry.
 Waterproof hiking boots (like these or these) are great options.